Brain and Food Noise Connection

 The Mental Food Chatter

-Food noise refers to the constant, intrusive thoughts about food that many people experience throughout the day.
-It's not just hunger—it's a persistent mental preoccupation that can include:
+Food noise is the constant, intrusive thinking about food throughout the day.
+It's not just hunger.
+It's a mental preoccupation that can include:

 • • Planning meals hours in advance